Schedule Demo

 Access Governance with PathLock

 The solution also allows you to implement layered security controls within your ERP applications.
-The platform’s ability to mask data at the field level shields sensitive PII data like Social Security Numbers, bank account details, etc. While the Click-to-View feature allows users to view data when needed, it also creates an access log that helps security teams detect suspicious user activity.
+The platform’s ability to mask data at the field level shields sensitive PII data like Social Security Numbers, bank account details, etc., from data breaches.
+While the Click-to-View feature allows users to view data when needed, it also creates an access log that helps security teams detect suspicious user activity.

-Pathlock goes a step beyond traditional access governance solutions to provide a 360° view of authorization usage and behavior-based user activity.
-The solution creates user profiles based on historic access data which is then analyzed to recommend the removal of unused authorizations and detect deviations in authorization usage.
+Pathlock goes beyond traditional access governance solutions to provide a 360° view of authorization usage and behavior-based user activity.
+The solution creates user profiles based on historic user access rights and data, which are then analyzed to recommend the removal of unused authorizations and detect deviations in authorization usage.

-Schedule a demo with our security experts to find out how Pathlock’s adaptive security enhances governance and compliance within your ERP applications.
+Schedule a demo with our security experts to discover how Pathlock’s adaptive security enhances governance and compliance within your ERP applications.

 Table of contents